See Credit Details Below

 Who Should Attend

-If you are involved in any aspect of corporate compliance and ethics, as a general counsel or other in-house counsel, a compliance and ethics officer or manager, human resources professional, a risk manager or outside counsel or consultant, this event should be on your annual calendar.
+If you are involved in any aspect of corporate compliance and ethics as in-house counsel, a compliance and ethics officer, human resources executive, outside counsel, or risk management consultant, this event should be on your annual calendar.

 Program Level: Overview

-Prerequisites: Participants should have some understanding of corporate compliance, internal investigation protocols, or government regulation of corporate policy generally
+Prerequisites: Participants should have some understanding of corporate compliance, internal investigation protocols, or government regulation of corporate conduct generally

 Intended Audience: Compliance and business ethics officers, in-house counsel, human resources executives, corporate risk manager, outside counsel and compliance consultants